 - Training for School-based Personnel in the Areas of Behavioral Assessment, Supports and Interventions

 WHO ARE OUR STAFF?

-The Kennedy Center Behavioral Services Department is comprised of a diverse team of 6 Behaviorists, an Autism Specialist and a Supervisor of Behavioral and Community Programs who is a BCaBA.
+The Kennedy Center Behavioral Services Department is comprised of a diverse team of six Behaviorists, four Graduate Level Behaviorists and two BCaBA's.
 Our services are available to ALL funding sources, community providers and school systems, as well as family/private pay.
 We presently do not accept and process insurance claims, but will complete all insurance forms for family submittal to the family’s insurance provider.
 The Kennedy Center Behavorial Department operate Monday through Friday from 7am – 6pm, and are available (with notice) on weekends and late evenings.